 The ABA seeks to reduce the number of children exposed to violence.
-Strategies include identifying all children who appear in court who have been victims of violence, promoting treatment and healing of these children, creating safer and nurturing homes for them, organizing better community responses, and abandoning correctional practices that traumatize children and further prevent them from becoming productive members of
+Strategies include identifying all children who appear in court who have been victims of violence, promoting treatment and healing of these children, creating safer and nurturing homes for them, organizing better community responses, and abandoning correctional practices that traumatize children and further prevent them from becoming productive members of society.

 Implementing both policies will be the responsibility of the ABA Commission on Youth at Risk, Center on Children and the Law, Litigation Section’s Committee on Children’s Rights, Commission on Homelessness and Poverty, and other Association entities concerned with children’s issues.

 —Howard Davidson, JD, director, ABA Center on Children and the Law